Going digital in laboratories: Are stand-alone devices enough?

 To create a successful digital change, the basic structures of different laboratory processes must first be understood.
 For this purpose, it is recommended to analyze the individual process flows and then map them.
 This often turns out to be very complicated.
 Processes can be very intertwined and often run in parallel.

 This analysis serves as the starting point to digitize each workflow.
-To think of new devices only makes sense, after all, current workflows are understood and plans are made, how they can be replaced or enhanced with digital ones.
-Some examples of technologies that could be used to achieve a higher level of lab digitization:
+To think of new devices only makes sense after all current workflows are understood, and plans are made on how they can be replaced or enhanced with digital ones.
+Some examples of technologies that could be used to achieve a higher level of lab digitization include:

 • Slide scanners